Partial Lagrange Multiplier Expressions and Disjunctive Decompositions for Bilevel Optimization: Introduction

 The rest of paper is organized as follows.
-In Section~\ref{sc:DecpKKT}, we introduce partial Lagrange multiplier expressions and decomposed KKT system.
-In Section~\ref{sc:disjunctive}, we propose the disjuctive decomposition of BPOPs.
-In Section~\ref{sec:alglocal}, we propose semidefinite algorithms to solve BPOPs.
-The constructions of feasible extensions, as a key component of the algorithms, are studied in Section~\ref{sc:FE}.
-The numerical examples are presented in Section~\ref{sc:numexam}.
+In \Cref{sc:DecpKKT}, we introduce partial Lagrange multiplier expressions and decomposed KKT system.
+In \Cref{sc:disjunctive}, we propose the disjunctive decomposition of BPOPs.
+In \Cref{sec:alglocal}, we propose semidefinite algorithms to solve BPOPs.
+The construction of feasible extensions, as a key component of the algorithms, is studied in \Cref{sc:FE}.
+The numerical examples are presented in \Cref{sc:numexam}.
+Conclusions are made in \Cref{sc:con}.